grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.snmp.md

 ### target block

 The `target` block defines an individual SNMP target.
-The `target` block may be specified multiple times to define multiple targets. `name` attribute is required and will be used in the target's `job` label.
+You can specify the `target` block multiple times to define multiple targets.
+The `name` attribute is required and is used in the target's `job` label.

 | Name          | Type     | Description                         | Default | Required |
 | ------------- | -------- | ----------------------------------- | ------- | -------- |